 Unfortunately, there is no single test that can determine whether you do or do not have mitochondrial disease.

 Mitochondrial disease is difficult to diagnose because it affects different people in different ways.
-There may be as many as 5.5 million Canadian adults suffering from diseases in which mitochondrial dysfunction is involved.
+It is estimated millions of Canadians suffer from diseases in which mitochondrial dysfunction is involved.
 These include diabetes, diseases of the heart, kidney and liver, Alzheimer’s, ALS, Parkinson’s, autism, cancer, blindness, deafness, chronic fatigue, infertility and more.
 There is no cure for mitochondrial disease – yet.

 MitoCanada is transforming the outlook for people with mitochondrial disease by raising awareness, offering knowledge and support to patients, families and caregivers and, funding transformational research.

 The more energy a cell needs, the more mitochondria they have.
 Because our brain, heart, liver, kidneys, digestive tract and muscles need the most energy, they are the most susceptible to mitochondrial disease.

 General Rule: If three or more organ systems are involved, mitochondrial disease may be suspected.TAKE THE MITO TEST